JonAbrams/SpaceAce/README.md

 Parameters:
   - Function (callback)
+  - Pass-through params (optional)

 Returns:
  - Function (the callback bounded to the space)

 Wraps the given callback function and returns a new function.
-When the returned function is called, it calls the callback, but with the space passed in as the first parameter.
+When the returned function is called, it calls the given callback, but with the space passed in as the first parameter.
+Any extra parameters given to `bindTo` are given to the callback when its called.

 This new function can then be used as an event handler.

-The event is passed in as the second parameter to the callback, useful for calling `event.preventDefault()`, or for reading `event.target.value`.
+The event is passed in as the last parameter to the callback, useful for calling `event.preventDefault()`, or for reading `event.target.value`.

 The value returned by your callback will be recursively merged onto the space's state.
 If the space's state is an array, the returned value will overwrite the state instead.